Primary tabs

 Taussig is a lifelong Kansas Citian and author of a forthcoming children’s book, We Are the Scrappy Ones.
 She’s also an educator and disability advocate with a Ph.D. in English, focused on creative nonfiction and disability studies, from the University of Kansas.
 She runs the Instagram account @sitting_pretty, writes for her Substack This Too, and co-produces the weekly podcast Scratch That.

-ASL interpreters at featured presentation
+ASL interpreters at this presentation.

 Big Read 2025 is supported in part by The National Endowment for the Arts Big Read, the City of Kansas City, Missouri Neighborhood Tourist Development Fund, and the Estelle S. and Robert A. Long Ellis Foundation.
 NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.
 El Proyecto NEA Big Read es una iniciativa del National Endowment for the Arts (el Fondo Nacional para las Artes de Estados Unidos) en cooperacion con Arts Midwest.